theuerc/Website/gitpod/docs/configure/user-settings/dotfiles.md

 ## Example

-> You Can Refer this [demo-dotfiles template](https://github.com/gitpod-io/demo-dotfiles) to Bring your dotfiles to Gitpod.
+> You can refer this [demo-dotfiles template](https://github.com/gitpod-io/demo-dotfiles) to bring your dotfiles to Gitpod.

 The example below has just one dotfile called `.bash_aliases`.
 If this file is present in a workspace home directory, it will be found by the '.bashrc' startup script in the Gitpod default image, so no additional install script is required.